Joe-Isaac/Nafuu-Chain-Stores/README.md

 This project was written in react, tailwind and to a minimal degree, ant design components(3 of them).
 Install normally to get a list of the dependencies
                     : npm install

 #Backend Mockup

 This project will run on JSON-Server, which will not need much effort to quickly start Open a second terminal and use
                     : npx json-server --host 192.168.2.152 public/db.json --port 5000
 This will allow you to access the app with other devices in your network, not only the localhost.

+Remember only the shop labelled Mufasa's cloth line is functional for now.
+But this project will keep being updated.